MarkDemidovs/MarkDemidovs/README.md

 `Full Stack Developer & C++ Enthusiast`

 Hello!
-I'm Mark, a passionate Full-Stack developer and C++ enthusiast.
-I've been coding since age nine, building a solid foundation in programming logic and problem-solving.
-I enjoy creating responsive websites, desktop apps, and exploring new tech.
-Linux is my primary development environment, which enhances my workflow and supports my exploration of various programming languages.
+My name is Mark, and I am passionate about Full-Stack development as well as C++ programming.
+I enjoy delving into different technologies related to these fields, constantly exploring new tools and techniques to broaden my expertise.
+Applying my skills, I work on developing applications that broaden my knowledge within the computer science field.
+I thrive on making ideas a reality by combining knowledge and creativity, whether I'm creating responsive websites, coding desktop applications or simply learning a new technology, I have been coding since the age of nine, which has allowed me to build a strong foundation in programming logic and problem-solving from an early age.
+Additionally, I am proficient in using Linux as my primary development environment, appreciating its freedom that enhance my workflow and support my exploration of various programming languages and technologies.

 <img src="https://img.shields.io/twitter/url?url=https%3A%2F%2Fx.com%2Fmarkdemidovs">